 Ascorbic acid, better known to us as vitamin C, plays a vital role in skin health.
-While taking vitamin C daily internally is often beneficial for boosting immune health and fighting the common cold, applying it topically can do wonders for the skin.
+While taking vitamin C daily internally is known to be beneficial for boosting immune health, fighting the common cold, and improving the strength of collagen throughout the body, applying it topically will also nourish and protect the skin.
 Let’s break down why vitamin C belongs in your skincare routine.

 What does vitamin C do?